morse-simulator/morse/doc/morse/components_library.rst

 with the data arriving first from the evaluated software via the middleware, then processed by the modifiers and finally applied in the simulation.

-To interact with the outside world, components rely on Middlewares connected to Blender.
-See also :doc:`the list of supported middlewares <user/supported_middlewares>` for a further explanation.
+To interact with the outside world, components rely on middlewares connected to Blender.
+See also :doc:`the list of supported middlewares and language bindings
+<user/integration>` for a further explanation.

 Check the :ref:`compatibility-matrix` to see which components are supported for each middleware.